-Personal devices are an important tool used by students for communication with parents and guardians.
-Board policy 4318 governs the use of wireless communication devices.
-Students are permitted to possess personal devices on school property as long as local school rules
+Personal devices are an important tool used by students for communication with parents/guardians.
+Board policy 4318 governs the use of wireless communication devices, including, but not limited to, cellular phones, electronic devices with internet capability, and video/audio recording devices.